FrontlineHonors-Classof2022-slider-1024×430

 Hospice & Palliative Care

-Hospice leaders are leading organizations through unprecedented change, redefining the standard of hospice care and creating new partnerships that help keep recipients comfortable during care transitions.
+Hospice and palliative care leaders are guiding organizations through unprecedented change, redefining the standard of hospice and palliative care and creating new partnerships that help keep recipients comfortable during care transitions.
 These leaders are dedicated to patient care.
-By embracing innovative business, technology and care strategies that give peace of mind to everyone involved, hospice future leaders are single-handedly transforming the hospice experience as we know it.
+By embracing innovative business, technology and care strategies that give peace of mind to everyone involved, these leaders are single-handedly transforming the hospice and palliative care experience as we know it.

 Home Health and Home Care

 Home health and home care leaders are helping organizations meet the increasing demand for in-home care delivery.
-They are tirelessly managing an industry-wide transformation, steering home health and home care businesses toward a new era in health care.
-As both in-home service providers and vendors, these individuals have embraced a new suite of technology, tools, and training techniques to deliver top-level care for seniors in the comfort of their homes.
+They are tirelessly managing an industry-wide transformation, steering home health and home care businesses toward a new era in healthcare.
+As in-home service providers, these individuals have embraced a new suite of technology, tools, and training techniques to deliver top-level care for older adults in the comfort of their homes.

 Senior Housing

 Senior housing leaders are guiding organizations through the reinvention of their industry.
-These individuals include owners and operators, technology vendors, and other service providers in finance, construction and beyond.
-The aging industry’s demographic boom has created new opportunities for future leaders to drive the industry forward.
+These individuals include owners and operators, technology leaders, caregivers, and other customer-facing team members.
+The aging industry’s demographic boom has created new opportunities for frontline leaders to drive innovation within their organizations and provide unique experiences for residents, patients, and their families.

 Skilled Nursing

 Skilled nursing leaders demonstrate innovation, technological prowess and leadership within the dynamic skilled nursing industry.
-These individuals may be directly or indirectly involved in the business of skilled nursing, such as owners and operators, vendors, technology leaders, construction professionals, clinical operations staff, and care delivery team members.
-Skilled nursing future leaders are raising the bar for patient care in homes and health care facilities across the country.
+These individuals include owners and operators, technology leaders, clinical operations staff, care delivery team members, and other customer-facing staff.
+Skilled nursing frontline leaders are raising the bar for patient care in homes and healthcare facilities across the country.

 Behavioral Health